British | European | American | Modernist | Pulp | Radical | Comics | Advertising | Teaching | Indexes

 Phil Stephensen-Payne's Galactic Central is an ongoing project to document every known fiction magazine in varying levels of detail.
 The site includes cover images and bibliographic entries for literally thousands of periodicals.

-Conrad First: The Joseph Conrad Periodical Archive is an open-access archive of the serials which first published the work of Joseph Conrad.
+Conrad First is an expanding open-access archive of the serials which first published the work of Joseph Conrad.
 The project is sponsored by the Department of English, Uppsala University.

 The PulpMags Listserv is an open forum for anyone interested in old pulp magazines, "new pulp" fiction, and modern reprints of classic pulps.
 This moderated list is set up along the lines of PEAPS, the Pulp Era Amateur Press Society.